robbyronk/resume/readme.md

 Bachelor of Science in Computer Science from the University of Central Florida, Dec 2010

+## Weta Digital
+- Deployed 5 significant projects, 3 as technical lead (under NDA)
+- Negotiated the introduction of React within a large team
+- Mentored peer developers with training sessions, pairing and code reviews
+- Developed front end coding standards and enforced them with CI
+- Currently acting team lead for a small team

 ## Significant Projects

 ### Data Display for Sim Racing - Personal Project